-Yes, but beware of impacts to connectivity and performance.
+Yes, but beware of impacts to connectivity speeds and performance.
 There are a few things to consider when using Antivirus software on a Platform server and client workstations.

 Antivirus programs trade performance from disk, CPU, and network resources for varying levels of protection against malicious software of many kinds.
 Because the Platform servers are designed to provide high-end disk and network performance, use of some Antivirus programs may degrade performance below acceptable levels, especially when connected via 10GbE networking.